andrew-paterson/ember-custom-codemods/README.md

 # Overview

 First determines if a property should have the prefix `.this`.
 Use the components map passed as the second argument to find all of the JavaScript files which back the template in question.
-The `.thios` prefix is applied if any ofn the following are found in any of the JavaScript files backing the template:
+The `.this` prefix is applied if any ofn the following are found in any of the JavaScript files backing the template:

 - any instances of a computed propery with the same name as the property in question.
 - any instances of `x.set('property, ***)` in reference to the property in question.